Ocelot-Social-Community/Ocelot-Social/webapp/README.md

 # install all dependencies
 $ cd webapp
 $ npm ci
-# or just
-$ npm
-# or just later on to use version of ".nvmrc" file
+# or later on, to use the Node version from ".nvmrc"
-$ nvm use && npm
+$ nvm use && npm ci
 ```

+`npm ci` installs exactly what `package-lock.json` pins and is what CI and the Docker images run.
+Use `npm install` only when you are adding or changing a dependency — unlike `npm ci`, it may rewrite
+the lockfile.

 Copy: